cBLUE-dev-team/cBLUE.github.io/README.rst

 .. _`CCOM/JHC`: http://ccom.unh.edu/about-ccomjhc

-**References**

-F. Eren, Jung, J., Parrish, C. E., Forfinski-Sarkozi, N., and Calder, B. R., “Total Vertical Uncertainty (TVU) modeling for topo-bathymetric lidar systems”, American Society for Photogrammetry and Remote Sensing (ASPRS).
-In Press.

 Installation
 ============

-cBLUE is designed to run on 64-bit Python 2.7.
-Support for Python 3 is deferred to future versions (hopefully by 1/1/2020, when Python 2 will no longer be maintained!! https://pythonclock.org/).

-cBLUE is currently provided as a collection of Python modules (.py files) and supporting text files.
+cBLUE, created with Python 3, is currently provided as a collection of Python modules (.py files) and supporting text files.
 The cBLUE GUI is accessed by running the CBlueApp.py file via the command line or a Python IDE.

 Dependencies
 ------------